“Don’t worry about those who talk behind your back. They’re behind you for a reason.” – Anonymous

 Job hunting isn’t all about making resumes and getting job interview invites.
 As a job seeker, you have to prepare yourself with the many personality types that you might have to deal with once you get hired and work in an office setting.
 One of the worst people you’d meet in the workplace—but you may not know it at first—are the backstabbing coworkers.
 Read on to know them well and learn how to handle backstabbers at work who are out to destroy your reputation and career.

 Backstabbers are as bad as bullies.
 They’re like a disease that attacks your immune system without you knowing it.
 Their moves may be slow, but are deadly enough to ruin your job and character at once, especially if you’re an unsuspecting prey.
 But don’t fear them, instead think of the ways on how to deal with backstabbers so you’ll remain unfazed despite the criticisms they throw behind your back.

 It may be difficult for you to pinpoint colleagues doing harmful and unfair acts against you when you’re not around.
 But being keen observant can help you tell apart which among them are backstabbers.

 You can spot them in a group by noticing everyone’s conduct and taking note of the following common bad traits among them:

 - shun responsibilities or pass their tasks onto another

 - steal credits or ideas and claim them as their own

 - point fingers at anyone for a mistake or when a project fails

 - belittle or offend people with derogatory remarks or comments

-- discredit or undermine a more capable colleague who they think a threat to their success
+- discredit or undermine a more capable colleague who they think is a threat to their success

 - fill up the rumor mill and stir up drama to destroy someone’s reputation